 There’s no lakes or rivers suitable for fishing on-site.
 Noosa’s beaches are great fishing spots and located no more than a 20-minute drive from the camp grounds.

-There is a dam in the camping groups which can be used for inflatable games; however, no swimming is permitted.
+There is a dam in the camping groups which can be used for inflatable games and outdoor education.

 There is no available dump point on-site.